-- Make sure you understand the care and treatment you’ll be receiving and purpose and side effects of medicines.
+- Ensure you understand the care and treatment you'll receive, the medicines' purpose, and side effects.

 - Discuss any concerns about your safety with your care team.
-If you are taking multiple medications, ask your doctor or pharmacist if it is safe to take these medications together.
+If you are taking multiple medications, ask your doctor or pharmacist if it is safe to take them together.

 INVOLVE FRIENDS AND FAMILY

-- Review consents for treatment with that friend or family member before you sign them, making sure you both understand exactly what you are agreeing to.
+- Review consents for treatment with that friend or family member before you sign them, making sure you both understand precisely what you agree to.

 - Make sure you can read the handwriting on any prescriptions.